ronamaem/per-scholas-cybersecurity-analyst/welcomepage.md

 ### Troubleshooting

 Problems encountered during the lab, how I investigated them, and how they were resolved.

-## Professional Focus

-My goal is to begin my career in **cybersecurity**, with particular interest in security operations, security analysis, threat detection, incident response, and eventually cloud security.

-I'm building this portfolio to demonstrate not only my knowledge of cybersecurity concepts, but my ability to **apply them, troubleshoot problems, analyze technical data, and clearly document my findings.**

-## Certifications & Trainings

-**CompTIA Security+**
-**Per Scholas Cybersecurity Analyst Program** — In Progress **CompTIA CySa+** — In Progress / Program Preparation **Splunk Core User** — In Progress / Program Preparation

 ## Portfolio in Progress